samdoes-stuff/POSEIDON/README.md

 2. Before selecting the Os.
 Download the latest xbookworm.zip file from [this repo](https://github.com/bluerobotics/BlueOS) Then extract it and get the image file.
 On the PI Imager tool select the BlueOs image and you done.

 3.Also, this carrier has Eeprom.
 So, to flash the Eeprom is also easy too.
 Follow [this](https://www.raspberrypi.com/documentation/computers/compute-module.html#flash-compute-module-bootloader-eeprom) guide while performing the above steps.
+For jumpering Eeprom use Test Pads in the Bottom Layer named "EEPROM" and "GND"

 # Credit